HermesPasser/Duplicate-Bookmarks-Remover/README.md

 # Duplicate-Bookmarks-Remover
-A simple duplicate bookmark remover for google chrome.
+A simple duplicate bookmark remover for google chrome and firefox.